 3. I am unable to complete the CPP e-learning.
 What should I do?

 If you are unable to complete the CPP e-learning due to visual impairment and/or technological difficulties, you may approach a FAM@FSC or DSSA for assistance.
-The agency will arrange for you to attend the couple or individual consultation, depending on your preference.

 No, you must personally attend the couple or individual consultation.

 5. How can I complete the CPP if I am residing overseas?